nikolaswise/lonegoosepress/source/publications/broadsides/perhaps-the-world-ends-here/index.md

 Perhaps the world will end at the kitchen table, while we are laughing and crying, eating of the last sweet bite.

-From How We Became Human: New and Selected Poems: 1975 - 2001, copyright 2002 by Joy Harjo, W. W. Norton & Company.
+>> From *How We Became Human: New and Selected Poems: 1975 - 2001*, copyright 2002 by Joy Harjo, W. W. Norton & Company.